monkeywoora/monkeywoora.github.io/_pages/about.md

 Now I have some ideas in consideration.
 You can visit them at [here](/_pages/ideas.md).
 If you have some inspiration, suggestions or comprehension, please feel free to email me.

 Past and now I am working to translate the [*AOD-Net: All-in-One Dehazing Network*](https://ieeexplore.ieee.org/document/8237773/) (ICCV 2017).
 You can find more details in [this column](/_pages/translations.md) .
-If you have the similar interest concerning Computer Vision topics, please feel free to email me.
+If you have the similar interest concerning topics related to Computer Vision, please feel free to email me.